pallets/jinja/docs/api.rst

     .. attribute:: globals

         A dict of global variables.
-These variables are always available in a template and (if the optimizer is enabled) may not be overridden by templates.
+These variables are always available in a template.
 As long as no template was loaded it's safe to modify this dict.
 For more details see :ref:`global-namespace`.
         For valid object names have a look at :ref:`identifier-naming`.